The Best Engagement Flowers For Marriage Proposals

 We’ve helped plan proposals in hotel rooms, on Malibu cliffs, even in the middle of a vineyard at sunset.
 No matter the setting, the flowers always set the tone.
 When someone asks us what blooms work best for popping the question, these are the ones we come back to every time:

 - Peonies - There’s a softness to peonies that makes everything feel like a fairytale.
-We love them for proposals because they’re all about romance, new beginnings, and good luck.
-They almost feel like a quiet promise.
+We love them for proposals because they’re all about romance and luxury.

-- Ranunculus - Ranunculus are playful without feeling too casual.
-We’ve used them in proposals where the couple just couldn’t stop smiling.
+- Ranunculus - We’ve used ranunculus in proposals where the couple just couldn’t stop smiling.
 They symbolize radiant charm, which says so much with so little.

 - Orchids - Orchids feel modern and elegant, perfect for a sleek rooftop proposal or a surprise moment during dinner.
-They represent rare beauty and strength, which feels right when you’ve found your person.
+They communicate respect and admiration to the person receiving them.

 Flower Colors To Include And Avoid In Your Engagement Bouquet